sdinteractive/SomethingDigital_Modal/README.md

 - `#modal-before` Wrapper for content that should be displayed in modal before form is submitted
 - `#modal-after` Wrapper for content to be displayed in modal after form is submitted.
 SomethingDigital_Modal uses PrototypeJS's `show()` function which requires this element be hidden via `display: none`
 - `#modal-loading` Element that will be shown while the form is being submitted.
 Should initially by hidden via `display: none`
+- `#modal-error` If there are any errors when the form is submitted they will show up here.
+Should initially be hidden via `display: none`

 ### Sample markup